brawer/cadaref/README.md

 pipeline that calls Cadaref for the Zürich project).

+## Algorithm

+The matching alorithm is described [here](docs/algorithm.md).

-## Build
+## Development

-For performance reasons, the core algorithm of Cadaref is written in the Rust programming language.
-To set up development on Linux, have a look at the [Continuous Build](.github/workflows/ci.yml).
+Please feel free to contribute to this project; simply send your changes as a pull request.
+To set up your development environment, have a look at the [Continuous Build](.github/workflows/ci.yml) which builds and tests every change.

 ## Usage